id/emqx-docs/en_US/access-control/authn/authn.md

 ### Workflow

-With authentication chain configured, EMQX first tries to retrieve the matching authentication information from the first authenticator, if fails, it switches to the next authenticator to continue the process.
+With the authentication chain configured, EMQX first tries to retrieve the matching authentication information from the first authenticator, if fails, it switches to the next authenticator to continue the process.

 Taking the password-based authentication as an example, EMQX tries to retrieve the possible authentication information from the configured authenticators: